-According to a decision released by the California Supreme Court on Monday morning, the convictions of Vicente Benavides in 1993 "were based on false evidence and that he received ineffective assistance of counsel."
+According to a decision released by the California Supreme Court last month, the convictions of Vicente Benavides in 1993 "were based on false evidence and that he received ineffective assistance of counsel."

 The decision also says that "false evidence was introduced at trial and that petitioner's convictions of substantive sexual offenses, special-circumstance findings, and judgment of death must be vacated."